KDE/digikam-doc/post_processing/print_creator.rst

 Using the Wizard
 ----------------

-The first page allows to use the items selection method: from images currently selected in digiKam, or from albums collections.
+The first page allows to use the items selection method: from **Images** currently selected in digiKam, or from **Albums** hosted in your collections.
 This page also verify the availability of **Gimp** binary program.

 .. figure:: images/print_creator_page1.webp
     :alt: